-Alternative income streams can result from renting land for grazing or creating tourism ventures such as campsites or holiday accommodation; location can be key here and it is important to identify any gap in the local market for an opportunity.
+Alternative income streams can result from the decision to rent out sections of land for grazing or creating tourism ventures such as campsites or holiday accommodation; location can be key here and it is important to identify any gap in the local market for an opportunity.

 Points to Remember